Armenian national awakening: Armenian Question Perspective

-The Greeks were thus the first of the Ottoman Empire's subject peoples to secure recognition as an independent sovereign power.
+The Greeks were thus the first of the Ottoman Empire's subjects to secure recognition as an independent sovereign power.
 After a long and bloody struggle, and with the aid of the Great Powers, the Greek Revolution won independence for Greece from the Ottoman Empire granted by the Treaty of Constantinople in July 1832.
-The National awakening of Bulgaria and consequently liberation of Bulgaria originate after the events of the Russo-Turkish War of 1877-78 that led to the re-establishment of a Bulgarian Sovereign state with the Treaty of San Stefano.
+The national awakening of Bulgaria and, consequently the liberation of Bulgaria, originate after the events of the Russo-Turkish War of 1877–78, which led to the re-establishment of a Bulgarian Sovereign state with the Treaty of San Stefano.
 There had been no considerable movement in behalf of Armenian independence before Abdul Hamid II's reign.
-1878 marked the first down turn of relations between Armenians and Ottoman Empire.
+1878 marked the first down turn of relations between Armenians and the Ottoman Empire.

 The stipulation in favor of Armenian autonomy in the Treaty of Berlin produced an immediate change.
-Unfortunately there were special difficulties for the realization of the so-called Ottoman liberal political program.
-For one thing not all the Armenians were under the Ottoman Empire.
-There was Armenians in the Russian Empire approaching to 900,000 at the nineteenth century.
+Unfortunately, there were special difficulties for the realization of the so-called Ottoman liberal political program.
+For one thing, not all the Armenians were under the Ottoman Empire.
+There were Armenians in the Russian Empire approaching 900,000 at the 19th century.
 Ottoman subjects amounted to perhaps 1,200,000, and were mainly distributed through the six vilayets of Sivas, Bitlis, Erzerum, Harput, Diyarbekir, and Van.
-In some of these districts they formed pluralities.
+In some of these districts, they formed pluralities.
 Besides other difficulties, Armenians perceived the stipulations of the treaty (Article LXI) of Berlin as an early realization of their autonomy.
-In 1879, one year of after the agreements, the only thing missing was the practical events to enable the articles for the demand of an Armenian state.
+In 1879, one year after the agreements, the only thing missing was the practical events to enable the articles for the demand of an Armenian state.

-After the Armenian Massacres of 1894-1896 the Armenian population in the six vilayets, which overlapped with some Kurdish regions, declined between 80,000 and 300,000.
-These massacres were perpetuated by the Hamidiye regiments and the European powers were asked to intervene.
+After the Armenian Massacres of 1894-1896, the Armenian population in the six vilayets, which overlapped with some Kurdish regions, declined between 80,000 and 300,000.
+These massacres were perpetuated by the Hamidiye regiments, and the European powers were asked to intervene.
 Instead of Armenian autonomy in these regions, Kurds (Kurdish tribal chiefs) retained much of their autonomy and power.
 Abdulhamid made little attempt to alter the traditional power structure of "segmented, agrarian Kurish societies".
 The Sultan trusted the Kurds in safeguarding the southern and eastern fringe of the empire and mountainous topography, and limited transportation and communication system.
-The state had little access to these provinces and were forced to make informal agreements with tribal chiefs, for instance the Ottoman qadi and mufti did not have jurisdiction over religious law which bolstered Kurdish authority and autonomy.
+The state had little access to these provinces and were forced to make informal agreements with tribal chiefs.
+For instance, the Ottoman qadi and mufti did not have jurisdiction over religious law, which bolstered Kurdish authority and autonomy.
 The Armenian national movement had discovered through their revolutionary movement that neither Tsar Alexander II with his idealism nor Gladstone's Liberalism were dependable allies.

-The first effective intervention had come by Woodrow Wilson, who agreed to transfer what will be named as "Wilsonian Armenia" back to the Armenians in the Treaty of Sèvres.
+The first effective intervention had come from Woodrow Wilson, who agreed to transfer what would be named "Wilsonian Armenia" back to the Armenians in the Treaty of Sèvres.